sonia1986/CompareAssignment/README.md

 # Design:
-Have used abstract factory pattern for response type when request is hit.
+Have used abstract factory pattern for response type when request is hit based on their getMediaType and Subtype.
+Then this object is passed to getComparator and goes as per given Comparator and do validation.

+#Running the application